couchbase/n1k1/README.md

 - early stop when an error or LIMIT is reached?
 - early stop when processing is canceled?

+- conversion of real N1QL query-plan into n1k1 query-plan

 - SIMD optimizations possible?  see: SIMD-json articles?